How Much is a New Immersion Heater?

 Q: What is the ideal temperature for an immersion heater?

-A: Your immersion water heater will need to be set to at least 50 degrees Celsius in order to kill off any bacteria in the water before it can be released out into the home.
+A: Your immersion water heater will need to be set to at least 50 degrees Celsius in order to kill off any bacteria in the water before it can be released into the home.

 However, you can easily alter the temperature that is stored in the cylinder by adjusting the settings on the immersion heater thermostat.